-- If you know your energy consumption will rise in the near future, it’s a good idea to initially oversizing the system to prevent a costly add-on project in the future.
+- If you know your energy consumption will rise shortly, it’s a good idea to oversize the system to prevent a costly add-on project.
 You’ll save money on labour and permits if you do this.

 Benefits of Using Solar Panels

-There are many advantages of using solar power to generate your electricity.
+There are many advantages of using solar power to generate electricity.

 Using solar panels to power your house or company reduces your carbon footprint since no pollutants are generated while they are operating.